rickellis/ArchMatic/README.md

 ## Description
 I run XFCE desktop since it's fast and lightweight.
 I don't install a greeter, preferring to always boot into the terminal by default.
 That way, if there is ever a show-stopping problem with the GUI I can fix it without having to boot from an external drive.
+To launch XFCE I enter `startx` in the terminal.

 I also install the LTS Kernel along side the rolling one, and configure my bootloader to offer both as a choice during startup.
 This enables me to switch kernels in the event of a problem with a new version.